Skip to Content

 • Be a resident of the state of South Carolina for twelve consecutive months as defined by the applicable state statute governing the determination of residency for tuition and fee purposes.

-• Graduated from a South Carolina high school or graduated from a high school outside of South Carolina while a dependent of a parent or legal guardian who is a legal resident.
-If the student graduated from a high school outside of South Carolina, he or she is expected to self-identify to the Financial Aid Office to ensure that you are not overlooked during the review of LIFE eligible students.
+• Graduate from a South Carolina high school or graduate from a high school outside of South Carolina while a dependent of a parent or legal guardian who is a legal resident.
+If you graduated from a high school outside of South Carolina, please self-identify.

 • Not be a recipient of the South Carolina Palmetto Fellows Scholarship or SC Lottery Tuition Assistance.

-First-time entering freshmen attending an eligible two-year or technical institution must earn a cumulative 3.0 GPA based on the Uniform Grading Policy (UGP).
+First-time entering freshmen who plan to attend an eligible two-year or technical institution must earn a cumulative 3.0 GPA based on the Uniform Grading Policy (UGP).
 The standardized test score and class rank requirements are waived.

 Transfer students must have earned a cumulative 3.0 grade point average on a 4.0 scale at all transferring institutions.
 A student must have earned a minimum of 30 credit hours (second year transfer), 60 credit hours (third year transfer), or 90 hours (fourth year transfer) or an annual equivalent for a student who begins mid-year at the participating institution and all prior institutions for the previous academic year to be eligible for the scholarship.

-If you are offered and accept the Scholarship, you will receive it for one year because it is an annual scholarship.
-To receive the scholarship in subsequent years, you must meet the credit hour requirements and have a 3.0 cumulative grade point average by the end of the academic year (fall, spring and summer).
+To receive the LIFE scholarship after the freshman year, a student must meet the credit hour requirements and have a 3.0 cumulative grade point average (GPA) by the end of the academic year (fall, spring and summer).
 The credit hour requirements are as follows:

 • Students completing first year of college must have earned 30 credit hours;